Menu

 Pyriform filler, also known as nasolabial fold filler, has emerged as a groundbreaking solution for addressing one of the most common signs of facial aging.
 This innovative treatment targets the deep creases that extend from the sides of the nose to the corners of the mouth, offering a non-surgical approach to facial rejuvenation.

-The Nasolabial Fold Filler Procedure
+The Pyriform Filler Procedure

 Consultation and Treatment Planning